-Bullying Leads to 11 Year Old’s Tragic Suicide
+Bullying Leads to Tragic Suicide of 11 Year Old Boy

 We all know what bullying is and what this physical and psychological harassment does to the life of a young person.
 But… How could a little boy have been capable of making this decision?
 Furthermore, in these situations not only is our attention drawn to the loss of such a young life, but it also makes us question whether the school itself or social services sensed that something was wrong.

 The World Health Organization (WHO) recently released a report which reveals that each year, about 600,000 young people between the ages of 14 and 28 commit suicide worldwide.
 At least half of those cases are due to harassment or bullying.

 It’s a social tragedy.
 We need to better understand it in order to implement strategies to prevent it.

 Bullying and the tragic suicide of a special little boy

 Diego lived in Leganes, a neighborhood in Madrid where he spent the 11 years of his life.
 He didn’t want to go any further, he didn’t want to grow up.
 The boy only wanted to be free from his suffering, from the attacks and pressure he experienced at his school.

 And so he decided to throw himself from the balcony of his fifth-floor home.